 - Budget: The UAV budget must not exceed \$250 (excluding tax and shipping).
 The cost of materials for the frame and RC transmitter/receiver are not included in the \$250 budget.
 The \$250 limit affects all other components on the UAV.
 If over budget, there is a one-time 250 point penalty. - Power System: The vehicle must be powered by battery; exotic fuels/battery will not be allowed. - Physical Properties: The purchase and modification of commercially available vehicles is prohibited.
-Off-the-shelf frame kits are not permitted; teams must engage in research and design a frame for their small UAV.
+Offthe-shelf frame kits are not permitted; teams must engage in research and design a frame for their small UAV.
 The fully assembled small UAV (Propellers included) must be capable of fitting in a 24 x 24 x 12 inch box. - Manual Flight: The piloting of the small UAV must be solely controlled by a wireless RC transmitter/receiver link.
 No other contact, interaction or influence is permitted.
 During the competition, during a team's run, all other team's RC transmitters/receivers should be off.
 Pilots are allowed to move around while the small UAV is in flight. - Flight Termination: The aircraft must have a preflight safety switch and a mid-flight shut-off switch.
 The preflight safety switch allows you to handle your aircraft safely by disabling the motors until you activate the switch.
 The mid-flight shut-off switch allows you to disable motors mid-flight, in the event that the small UAV becomes unstable and/or unsafe.
-If a small UAV is deemed unsafe during flight, judges will require that pilots hit the mid-flight shut-off switch. - All vehicles must adhere to the part specifications outlined on page 10 (Appendix B).
+If a small UAV is deemed unsafe during flight, judges will require that pilots hit the mid-flight shut-off switch. - All vehicles must adhere to the part specifications outlined on page 9 (Appendix B).
+It is acceptable for a team to purchase a part from different vendor and/or brand name as long as it agrees with the provided specifications.
 A brief bill of materials must be included for each UAV.
 The bill of materials needs only to provide for parts included in the parts table below.
 Note: teams must follow the exact part order list or there is a one-time 50 point penalty.